-Simply put, your companies culture is the 'personality' of the company.
-Organisational culture refers to a variety of elements, such as: workplace environment, company mission, company values, the companies ethical views, the expectations of both the leaders and the employees, and finally the companies goals and objectives.
+Simply put, your company's desired culture will become the "personality" of the company.
+Organisational culture refers to a variety of elements, such as: workplace environment, company's mission, company's values, the companies ethical views, the expectations of both the leaders and the employees, and finally the companies goals and objectives.

 1. Start at the top - with the leader.

 The leader of the team, or the organisation, is the stepping stone between what each team or individual employee wants, and what the organisational as a whole wants and needs.
-The leaders quite literally shape the companies culture through their own behaviour, so if the leader isn't onboard - then the culture will not change to a positive one.
+The leaders quite literally shape your organizational culture through their own behaviour, so if the leader isn't on board - then the culture will not change to a positive one.

-The leader must understand and promote the culture with their own behaviour, they must believe in what the rest of the company wants, they must have a transparent leadership style and be good a communicating and listing to build a sense of trust and cohesion.
+The leader must understand and promote a strong company culture with their own behavior, they must believe in what the rest of the company wants, they must have a transparent leadership style, and be good a communicating and listing to build a sense of trust and cohesion.

 Typically, when setting goals and defining values there are four key attributes that each one should have to create a good company culture:

 Sociability: Goals will be more likely to be met when others know about them.
 Encourage social goal sharing to keep employees more accountable for each goal and meeting each value.
 This will also improve workplace relations, and goals will me more likely to be met, and values more likely to be followed, when people are working collaboratively together.